-The Omer was an offering brought from the first crop of barley, on the second day of Pesach.
-The Halachic function was to permit the consumption of the new grain.
-Along with this offering came the Mitzvah of counting the days from the bringing of the Omer, until the holiday of Shavuos, the time of the giving of the Torah.
+The Omer was an offering brought on the second day of Pesach from the first crop of barley.
+Its Halachic function was permitting the consumption of the new grain.
+Along with this offering came the Mitzvah of counting the days from the bringing of the Omer until the holiday of Shavuos, the time of the giving of the Torah.

-The link which the counting implies is difficult to understand.
+The counting implies there is some connection between one and the other.
 What is the connection between the Omer offering and the giving of the Torah?

 We see that our "Omer" offering of barley shares a bond with the "Omer" of Manna.
 What do the Korban Omer and the Manna offering have in common?

 The Be’er Yosef provides a beautiful explanation.
 During the forty years that the Jewish people wandered in the desert, they were provided, miraculously, with every need.
 They enjoyed fresh water from the Well of Miriam, protective Clouds of Glory, and Manna that fell every morning from Heaven.
 These miracles enabled the people to completely focus on spiritual matters, and not worry about their physical needs.

 When the people crossed the border into the land, life would returned to ‘normal’.
 We now would have to concern ourselves with earning a livelihood.
 No more would we spend our days and nights immersed in Torah and spirituality without thought of material pursuits.
 Nor would we receive the daily Omer of Manna to remind us that Hashem is our only Provider.